day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Stop Strategy
+###  stop strategy
-- Check the startup state strategy；
+-  check the startup state strategy ；
-- Call the strategy of classon_stop()Function stops Policy；
+-  call the strategy of class on_stop() function stops policy ；
-- Update Policy startup stateFalse；
+-  update policy startup state False；
-- All transactions for the commission（Market Order/Limit Order/Local stop single）Operation carried out withdrawals；
+-  all transactions for the commission （ market order / limit order / local stop single ） operation carried out withdrawals ；
-- The policy parameters，The latest technology indicators，And the number of positions to save.vntrader/cta_strategy_data.jsonInside；
+-  the policy parameters ， the latest technology indicators ， and the number of positions to save .vntrader/cta_strategy_data.json inside ；
-- In the graphical interface status update policy。
+-  in the graphical interface status update policy .

 ```
     def stop_strategy(self, strategy_name: str):